Phaibooboo/Phaibooboo/README.md

 👋 Hi,
-I’m **Wofai Eyong**, a data analyst, highly proficient in Excel, Python, SQL, Power Bi, Tableau and DBT.
-I am a graduate with a medical background, highly passionate about business growth and experienced in identifying challenges and fail proof solutions, using data for strategic decision making.
+I’m **Wofai Eyong**,Data engineer, proficient in Python, SQL, DBT, Docker, Airflow, Kafka,Tableau/PowerBi and Excel.
+I am highly passionate about business growth and experienced in identifying challenges and fail proof solutions, using data for strategic decision making.

- 👀  I’m interested in a permanent role with a company which needs my skills in data analytics as well as my passion for solving problems.
+ 👀  I’m interested in a permanent role with a company which needs my skills in data engineering as well as my passion for solving problems.

- 🌱  I’m currently learning Data warehousing and modelling
+ 🌱  I’m currently learning Apache spark

- 💞️  I’m looking to collaborate on projects on Data analytics
+ 💞️  I’m looking to collaborate on projects on Data engineering

  📫  Reach me on eyongwofai@yahoo.com